JoshSJKim/ES6/README.md

 [a, b] = [b, a];
 ```

-- I didn't quite understand this at first because both sides are using variables, not values.
+- I didn't quite understand this at first because both sides are using the same characters.
 - Since the values of a and b have already been declared (let a=8, b=6), we can assume that the above code actually looks like this.

 ```js